Certificate In Collaborative Filmmaking

 Policy Granting Credit (only applies to 180-hour courses)

-Maine Media College will collect information provided by a prospective student to provide a record by which previous education and training may be evaluated and credit given to the student and to provide a record of such credit and reduction of program length/cost as required by the law.
+Maine Media College will collect information provided by a prospective student to provide a record by which previous education and training may be evaluated and credit is given to the student and to provide a record of such credit and reduction of program length/cost as required by the law.

 Americans with Disabilities Act of 1990